jerry1ye10/cis-195-f20/tutorials/tutorial-2/tutorial-2.md

 Watch:
 From 9:33 to 46:53  [1.5x speed recommended](https://youtu.be/GIlsl-6TqmM?list=PLPA-ayBrweUz32NSgNZdl0_QISw-f12Ai&t=573)

-Do the following:
-1. Create a txt file called `tut2_lastname_firstname.txt`
+Think through the following questions:
-2. In your own words, what are the three aspects to a protocol?
+2. What are the three aspects to a protocol?
 3. What is the equivalent structure in Java known as?
 4. What is delegation, and how are protocols used in the delegation process? *Tip: Rewatch the video on MVC (From 5:29 to 8:38), which discusses how delegates and data sources fit into the MVC model.*